Get matched with vetted scholarships and enter our

 • Location: Pittsburgh, Pennsylvania

-• Eligibility: Rising high school seniors
+• Eligibility: Rising high school juniors and seniors

-• Application deadline: March 1, 2023
+• Application deadline: February 21, 2025

-• Camp dates: June 25th – August 12th, 2023
+• Camp dates: June 27 to August 8, 2025

 The Research in Science and Engineering (RISE) Internship and Practicum program is a two-track program that is conducted at Boston University every summer.
 At this program, you will spend six weeks conducting lab research and advancing your skills in the field.
 For the internship, students will be assigned a research project and mentor, and work 40 hours a week.
 Students on this track will have the opportunity to choose their research topic from a list of many.
 For the practicum track, students will conduct group research focused on computational neurobiology.